 Before 1989 computers were connected together through the internet, but Tim realised he could exploit hypertext and could share information in this way.
 When Tim presented his web proposal it didn’t take off, being called ‘vague but exciting’ by his boss.

 By 1990, Tim’s boss gave him time to develop the web, through writing and developing technologies that still appear on the web today.
 These developed languages were HTML, HTTP and URL/ web address.
 This gave Tim the opportunity to write the first web page/browser by the end of 1990.
-Then, 1991 become notable as the first year outsiders from Tim’s work were invited to the new web community.
+Then, 1991 became notable as the first year outsiders from Tim’s work were invited to the new web community.

 Differences Between the Internet and the World Wide Web

-The main difference between the internet and the World Wide Web is the fact that the World Wide Web is just one part of the internet.
+The main difference between the Internet and the World Wide Web is the fact that the World Wide Web is just one part of the Internet.
 The World Wide Web plays a very important on the web as it shares all the information on the internet using HTML.

-The internet is also used to share messages, emails, file transfers and news groups.
-The internet does not need to use the web to perform these features of the internet; another major difference between the internet and the world wide web.
+The internet is also used to share messages, emails, file transfers and newsgroups.
+The Internet does not need to use the web to perform these features of the Internet; another major difference between the Internet and the world wide web.